 - The managers lack tolerance.
 They are very intolerant in nature.

-- Most of the theory X managers distances themselves from workers.
-They do not have much of an attachment to with their employees.
+- Most of the theory X managers distance themselves from workers.
+They do not have much of an attachment to their employees.

 - Theory X managers issue threats and warnings to make people follow their instructions.

 - They do not participate in the process of team building.

 - They are unconcerned about the welfare or morale of the employees.

 - They are one-way communicators and poor listeners.

 - They withhold rewards and suppress pay and remuneration levels.

 - They are poor at delegating responsibilities and think giving orders is delegating responsibility.

 - They hold on to responsibility but shift accountability to subordinates.

 Conversely, Theory Y assumes democratic management.
 The theory says that managers under Theory Y assume that most people like to work.
 The managers assume that they have self-control.
 They assume that people can motivate themselves and want to do a good job.
 One of the important notions that Theory Y managers have about their people is that they are smart.